 Wisconsin Sea Grant and Wisconsin Coastal Management staff will identify a short list of candidates for interviews.
 Interviews will be conducted by a panel with representatives from both programs to determine the best fit for the position.
-It is expected that applicants will possess a strong aquatic sciences and water resources background, strong analytical skills, an ability to manage projects and work independently, and excellent written and verbal communication skills.
+It is expected that applicants will possess a strong background/training in an applicable field, strong analytical skills, an ability to manage projects and work independently, and excellent written and verbal communication skills.